German mother and baby die from toxic pharmacy glucose mix | DW | 24.09.2019

 A German homicide commission is investigating the deaths of a pregnant mother and baby after taking a remedy manufactured at a Cologne pharmacy.

 The investigators came across a toxic substance in the glucose-based solution the mother had taken.
-The solution was sold as a test for diabetes in pregnancy.
+The solution was sold as a test for diabetes during pregnancy.

 A postmortem revealed that the 28-year-old woman died of multiple organ failure.
 Doctors tried to save the baby by performing an emergency cesarian section, but the baby subsequently died.